Here Be Dragons (And Phoenixes) – Part 2

 In the preface to his Beowulf translation, Nobel laureate Seamus Heaney explains why Beowulf must slay a dragon even after vanquishing both Grendel and Grendel’s mother.
 In addition to the more conventional requirement of the hero’s tasks coming in threes, the dragon is “a genius of the old order,” Heaney says, thus causing the reader “a premonition that the days of his empery are numbered.”
 And whereas the other monsters are “creatures of the physical world [and] the right enemies for a young glory-hunter,” the dragon (appearing 50 years later) is the test of the mature hero, so fierce a challenge that Beowulf ultimately cannot subdue the beast without assistance.
 A dragon, notes Heaney, “is something glorious in the way he manifests himself… more a destiny than a set of Reptilian vertebrae.”
 Whereas Grendel and his mother are both challenges from outside, which Beowulf might have avoided, “the dragon is a given of his home ground… and equals shadow-line, the psalmist’s valley of the shadow of death, the embodiment of a knowledge deeply ingrained in the species which is the very knowledge of the price to be paid for physical and spiritual survival.”
 Perhaps heroism cannot truly be achieved until this dragon is bested.

-Here, then, in Rowling’s characterization of Grindelwald as a beast/dragon, provides a rationale for selecting the Magizoologist to confront him.
+Here, then, in Rowling’s characterization of Grindelwald as a beast/dragon, the author provides a rationale for selecting the Magizoologist to confront him.
 What we have is not St. George and the dragon, with a hero alone defeating the sins of humanity, but Beowulf (Dumbledore) and his younger kinsman Wiglaf (Scamander), the only person brave enough to help him confront a beast of such proportions.
 The parallels are not exact, since Grindelwald is not killed, nor is Dumbledore.
 But the dragon will be defeated, and Dumbledore and Scamander will triumph.
 Whether a sword of antiquity will be involved – or what role “Aurelius Dumbledore” will play – is anybody’s guess.

 Lest we doubt Dumbledore’s central role in the final confrontation, we should remember that the Elder Wand did not pass from Grindelwald to Newt Scamander.
 Scamander’s characterization of the dragon as “magical beast” is one of his few mistakes; it is, instead, a creature of myth.
 The phoenix is the magical beast, one that has the power even to recreate itself.
 Mythical creatures, for all their spectacle and fury, cannot restore themselves.
 The dragon slain by St. George cannot rise and walk off the field of combat.
 Neither can the dragon slain by Beowulf – or for that matter can Beowulf himself.